 Improve workflow by creating a Lawyer task list

 In a recent poll of 220 legal professionals, 4 in 5 lawyers struggle to be productive during the day.
 Every lawyer needs to spend some time taking care of mundane tasks and administrative functions, but these should be kept to a minimum.
-One of the most important things that can improve productivity is set yourself up for success by working from a “lawyer to-do list”.
+One of the most important ways to improve productivity is to set yourself up for success by working from a “lawyer to-do list.”